sofyacalvin/ECE3400-Group3/docs/milestones/Milestone2.md

 For additional testing, we set the treasure to 8kHz, 13khz, and 18kHZ to ensure our bins were small enough to not detect extraneous frequencies.
 This was also successful--the LEDs did not light up.

+In the future, we will have two IR detectors (one on each side) and mount them on Brooklynn.
+We will likely maintain the simple LED setup to flag when a treasure is detected.

 ### Autonomous Wall Detection